 BENEFITING: DISABLED SPORTS USA

-Our Story: In the Fall of 2016, September 8th - 12th, Operation Canyon Rising will take a group of disabled veterans on a motivational rim-to-rim five day hike through the Grand Canyon to aid in their rehabilitation process.
+Our Story: From September 7th - 12th, 2020, Operation Canyon Rising will take a group of Disabled Veterans and Gold Star family members on a motivational rim-to-rim five day hike through the Grand Canyon to aid in their rehabilitation process.
 The hike will signify the journey of life before injury or illness, the realization of the new disability and finish with the vision of overcoming limitations and gaining hope for the future ahead.

 For more about our mission, click here